MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 }
 ```

 ## Battle Royale

 Battle Royale games place many people into an arena.
 In this example, the game is set up with teams of four.
-Currently there is a limit of 32 players allowed in a team scenario such as this one--This limitation will be improved in the future.
+Currently there is a limit of 32 players allowed in a team scenario such as this one - This limitation will be improved in the future.

 This example also contains multiplayer server setup information for dedicated servers, which is often necessary for games with large numbers of players.
-This is similar to the example above.
+This is similar to the example shown above.

 ```json
     "MatchmakingQueue": {